jareware/docker-volume-backup/README.md

       AWS_S3_BUCKET_NAME: my-backup-bucket      # S3 bucket which you own, and already exists
       AWS_ACCESS_KEY_ID: ${AWS_ACCESS_KEY_ID}   # Read AWS secrets from environment (or a .env file)
       AWS_SECRET_ACCESS_KEY: ${AWS_SECRET_ACCESS_KEY}
+      BACKUP_IDENT=grafana # identifier so the container knows which other containers should be shutdown
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro # Allow use of the "stop-during-backup" feature
       - grafana-data:/backup/grafana-data:ro    # Mount the Grafana data volume (as read-only)